restatedev/examples/python/patterns-use-cases/README.md

 webhooks to your local machine.

 1. [Start the Restate Server](https://docs.restate.dev/develop/local_dev) in a separate shell: `restate-server`
-2. Start the service: `python -m hypercorn --config hypercorn-config.toml src/signalspayments/payment_service:app`
+2. Start the service: `python signalspayments/app.py`
 3. Register the services (with `--force` to override the endpoint during **development**): `restate -y deployments register --force localhost:9080`

 4. Create a free Stripe test account.
 This requires no verification, but you can only work with test data, not make real payments.
 Good enough for this example.

 5. In the [Stripe UI](https://dashboard.stripe.com), go to ["Developers" -> "API Keys"](https://dashboard.stripe.com/test/apikeys) and copy the _secret key_ (`sk_test_...`).
-   Add it to the [stripe_utils.py](src/signalspayments/stripe_utils.py) file.
+   Add it to the [stripe_utils.py](signalspayments/stripe_utils.py) file.
 Because this is a dev-only API key, it supports only test data, so it isn't super sensitive.

 6. Run launch _ngrok_: